 Students are expected to complete assignments on time and turn them in by the beginning of class on the day they are due.
-Students are not allowed to make up homework assignments and group research project presentation.
+Students are not allowed to make up homework assignments and research proposal presentation.
 If these are not completed, the student will receive a zero for that day.
-For the group research project, 10 points will be deducted on top of the students' grade for each day it is late.
+For the research proposal, 10 points will be deducted on top of the students' grade for each day it is late.
 Students only have up to a week to turn in a late assignment; after that, it will be a zero.

-The late policy may be waived at the instructor's discretion in case of an emergency.
+The late policy may be waived in the following two situations.
+First. it may be waived at the instructor's discretion in case of an emergency.
 If an emergency arises that prevents you from completing your work on time, please email the instructor as soon as possible so that arrangements can be made for you to keep up in the class.
 Emergencies are defined as anything which is serious and unexpected.
 Emergencies cannot be written on the calendar in advance.
 Examples of emergencies are heart attacks, car accidents, a serious health crisis of the student or in the student's immediate family.
 Examples of non-emergencies are family weddings, vacations, conferences or any other event which can be planned around.
+Second, university-related absences (e.g., university athletics, conferences, and other university-related absences) are considered as excused absences.
+If students cannot complete assignments on time due to university-related absences, students should inform the instructor before the due time of an assignment.